|

 Towns, Sidings and CP's, or Control

+Points.
 These locations are identified by

 signage around the layout, either on the

 control panels or on separate labels.
+Train crew members will receive a

 manifest for their assigned train.